simonsobs/socs/docs/agents/ifm_sbn246_flowmeter.rst

 monitor the flow and temperature of the cooling loops at the site.
 This monitoring is critical, as any change in flow or temperature will allow SO to immediately diagnose/anticipate DR behavior.
-The Agent communicates to the flowmeter via an AL1340 model of the flowmeter company's (IFM electronic) IO-Link master with a Modbus TCP interface.
+The Agent communicates to the flowmeter via an AL1340 IFM Electronic device--a DAQ IO-Link master device with a Modbus TCP interface.
 The flowmeter plugs into 1 of 4 ports on the DAQ IO-Link device, and the agent queries data directly from that DAQ port.
 This is only possible when an ethernet connection is established via the DAQ IO-Link device's Modbus TCP port (of which there are 2, but only 1 is needed to be in use).

 Agent API